125huzaif/Automation-project-contactlist-application/README.md

-Tool : Excel / google sheet  for testcase
+Tool : Excel used for testcase writing
-Testplan : MsWord
+Testplan : MsWord used for testplan
-Bug report: Msword can use Confluence or jira for bug tracking identifying issue, adding screenshot or video of bug
-Automation:  Selenium webdriver.
-Language :  java 8 or higher version recommended.
+Bug report: MS word for BUg report
+Selenium webdriver:  Selenium with java is used for automating the script along with framework TESTNG java versio : java 8+
-Framework : TestNG
+IDE :   Eclipse